SAP-samples/fsm-extension-sample/docs/ExtensionOnSAP-CP-UI5.md

 ![Registering, consuming SAP UI5 app 7](./assets/ExtensionOnSapCP-UI5/register-consume-ui5-app-step7.png)

-- The SAPUI5 should be loaded as an extension and displaying information from SAP Field Service Management:
+- The SAPUI5 should be loaded as an extension and displaying information from SAP Field Service and Asset Management:

 ![Registering, consuming SAP UI5 app 8](./assets/ExtensionOnSapCP-UI5/register-consume-ui5-app-step8.png)